Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Pros

-• 3 – 8% more efficient than AC-coupled batteries because the whole system turns DC electricity to AC electricity less often.
+• 3 – 8% more efficient than AC-coupled batteries because the whole system converts DC electricity to AC electricity less often.

 • Lower upfront cost than AC-coupled batteries.